destel/rill/README.md

 ## Multi-Stage Pipelines
-While the similar result as in the previous example can be achieved with WaitGroup or ErrGroup, Rill shines when building complex concurrent pipelines.
+While a similar result as in the previous example can be achieved with WaitGroup or ErrGroup, Rill shines when building complex concurrent pipelines.

-This example demonstrates a multi-stage pipeline that fetches users from an external API in batches, updates their status to active, and saves them back, while controlling the level of concurrency at each step.
+The next example demonstrates a multi-stage pipeline that fetches users from an external API in batches, updates their status to active, and saves them back, while controlling the level of concurrency at each step.

 [Try it](https://pkg.go.dev/github.com/destel/rill#example-package-Batching)